Get your instant quote for more than 250K ocean freight rates

 In that way, the exporter can optimize his shipping costs because the container is filled up.
 Remember that FCL shipping is a cost-effective solution when more than half of a container is filled.
 Besides, a Full Container Load is also an excellent option for the exporter who wants to prevent his goods from being exposed to the products belonging to other traders, thus avoiding any damage or contamination that may occur.

 In other situations, when you don’t have enough cargo to fill up a container, shipping a container to Japan with the groupage modality will undoubtedly be the best alternative.
 This way involves sharing the container with other goods belonging to other traders, but you pay only for the space used by your cargo, with great savings on your shipping costs.

-- Port of Kobe The 1995 Great Hanshin Earthquake destroyed most of what previously was the most important port in the world.
-It is currently the fourth most important port in Japan, servicing both container vessels and passenger ferries, with 34 container berths.
+The 1995 Great Hanshin Earthquake destroyed most of what previously was the most important port in the world.
+The Port of Kobe is currently the fourth most important port in Japan, servicing both container vessels and passenger ferries, with 34 container berths.

 The Port of Osaka is just 10 km away from the city of the same name, and is considered the main logistic hub in the west of Japan.
 It has terminals for both containers and passenger ferries.
 Besides the six berths at Sakishima (Nanko), it currently has a new operations base located in the Yumeshima area, which incorporated an additional terminal with a quay length of 1350 meters.
 This provides multimodal load/unload services; special load services and Ro-Ro, handling a total of around 90000 tons of freight.

 You may hire professional and efficient ocean freight services to Japan from iContainers.
 We can help transport your merchandise to Japan from a wide range of ports all over the world including those located in:

 You may consult ship container rates for your ocean freight to Japan here.

 "Customs duties play an important role in your international shipment.
 How they're determined and calculated varies from country to country"